lmcooke/textureRepeat/README.md

 ### To Use

 Enter the path of your texture file in the 'File Name' field.
 Use the 'Uv Repeat' field to choose the number of repetitions in the U and V direction.
+Check the flip, rotate, and offset check boxes to control how your tiles are scattered across UV space.
+If you want to help eliminate seams between different tiles, you can choose to blur the tile edges.
+The blur radius controls how extreme the blur is, where 0 is no blur.
+The blur radius will only have an effect if blur is checked on.
 Colorspace issues are not yet accounted for, so you may need to plug the output color into a gamma correct node before piping the color into your shader.

 ---